johnsk95/ECE4180-Home_Security_System/README.md

 ![warning](https://i.imgur.com/3toJMxC.png)

-You can stop the alarm midway by pressing the Stop Alarm button.
+A popup will appear on the webpage when the alarm is triggered.
+You can stop the alarm midway by pressing the Stop Alarm button on this popup.
 When the alarm is triggered, the Pi records and saves a video of the camera feed.
 This is saved locally in `/static/videos` You can select and play the recorded videos using the drop down menu on the website.

 You can also arm/disarm the alarm or manually record the camera feed through the Record and Arm buttons on the top.
 The recording and arm status is also displayed on the top of the webpage.